 No legal obligation for benefit-sharing

 “Currently, most revenue goes to central government, leaving little for local development...
-There should be a structured revenue-sharing model where local communities directly benefit from mining activities ".
+There should be a structured revenue-sharing model where local communities directly benefit from mining activities."
 (Local informant interview, Serenje)

 Under the Constitution, there is an underlying principle that Zambians should benefit from the country’s land and natural resources.
-However, neither the mining nor the land governance frameworks have clear, specific and enforceable mechanisms to ensure local communities receive benefits from mining projects.
+However, neither the mining nor the land governance frameworks have clear, specific, and enforceable mechanisms to ensure local communities receive benefits from mining projects.
 The fact that mining companies are not legally obliged to support or compensate affected communities was deemed a major oversight in the legal framework amongst interviewees at the national and local levels.
 Whilst royalties and other taxes are centrally collected by the Government, there seemed to be an overall frustration that locals do not directly benefit from the proceeds of mining.
-Often communities lose their livelihoods (e.g. in agriculture), whilst being exposed to negative - and often severe - health and environmental impacts.
+Often communities lose their livelihoods (eg in agriculture), whilst being exposed to negative – and often severe – health and environmental impacts.
 In Serenje, even when community members were employed by the mines, the jobs were associated with hazardous conditions and low wages.

 Since there is no legal provision for benefit sharing, there is reliance on corporate social responsibility (CSR) schemes.
 These schemes are also not mandatory in Zambia, as they are in other countries, such as South Africa.
 The findings suggest that even when they do exist, they were not always effective.
-For example, interviewees in Serenje argued that CSR is often symbolic, and used as a “public relations tool” for mining companies, rather than to genuinely support community needs.
+For example, interviewees in Serenje argued that CSR is often symbolic, and is used as a “public relations tool” by mining companies, rather than to genuinely support community needs.
 There was a prevailing view that the government should establish a legally binding benefit sharing mechanism that supports affected communities.

 Policy recommendations